CI4R-ua/RadarDataCollectionApp/README.md

 This application aims to provide a functionality to record data from multiple sensors at same time via a single click.

+# Data collecting process
-Each radar has its own software for collecting the data.
+Each radar comes with its own software for collecting the data.
+Below, how the application manages to connect with the radar, how it collects the data is explained.

+to collect data are explained.

 ## Ancertok